isomerpages/csc-odex/pages/ODEx Perspectives.md

 permalink: /odex-perspectives/
 description: ""
 ---
+##### ODEx Perspectives Vol.4: Prioritisation & Leadership using the S.C.A.L.E.
+Framework

+Following our observations from the 2021 EES results, we explore how we can go about improving our prioritisation efforts using the S.C.A.L.E.
+Framework.
+Click [here](https://go.gov.sg/odexperspectives-4) to read more.

 ##### ODEx Perspectives Vol.3: A View on Team Coaching

 Breaking down the mystery of team coaching by posing some useful questions and sharing tips/insights on how we an build our organisations more effectively.
 Click [here](https://go.gov.sg/odexperspectives-3) to read more.